survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 <self>: 572 B (0.445%)
 ```

+### Jarvis

+[Jarvis](https://www.npmjs.com/package/webpack-jarvis) is a user interface that has been designed to show all information relevant to your webpack build.
+For example, it shows the amount of treeshakeable modules in the project and how well your assets perform against different connection types.

+### webpack-runtime-analyzer

+[webpack-runtime-analyzer](https://www.npmjs.com/package/webpack-runtime-analyzer) gives real-time analysis over webpack bundles.
+You can see bundle composition in multiple formats through the user interface, bundle sizes, and module details.
+It combines features of many tools above into a single one.

+### Webpack Monitor

+[Webpack Monitor](http://webpackmonitor.com/) is another similar tool with an emphasis on a clear user interface.
+It's able to provide recommendations on what to improve the build.

+### webpack-deps-tree

+[webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
+Using it you can understand how modules of your bundles are related to each other.

 ### inspectpack

 [inspectpack](https://www.npmjs.com/package/inspectpack) can be used for figuring out specific places of code to improve.
 The example below performs duplication analysis: